jangroothuijse/CI/README.md

 Pass echo as test-command, it will get the revision id as argument and its output will be discarted.
 But it will succeed (return 0).

-# Do not want to deploy?
+## Do not want to deploy?
-Deployment is only done if the test-command returns 0, so just make a test that returns 1...
+Deployment is only done if the test-command returns 0, so to diable deploying: make a test that returns 1.
 This could be usefull if you are working with an application server, the test-command should then run tests, do the actual deployment and return 1 to disable the deployment behavior of this script.